Codecademy/docs/content/matplotlib/concepts/pyplot/terms/bar/bar.md

   - 'paths/computer-science'
 ---

-The **`.bar()`** function returns a chart/graph that represents categorical data with vertical bars with heights proportional to the values that they represent.
+The **`.bar()`** function returns a chart/graph that represents categorical data using vertical bars with heights proportional to the values that they represent.
 Bars can be plotted as stacked or grouped.

 ## Syntax